enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/lua/lua-require-function.md

 ## What It Is

-- to load and run libraries
+- loading and run libraries
-- do the same job as [`dofile`](lua-built-in-functions.md) function, but has different mechanism and more features
+- Doing the same job as [`dofile`](lua-built-in-functions.md) function, but has different mechanism and more features

 ## Feature